CNAG-Biomedical-Informatics/pheno-ranker/docs/algorithm.md

 ## Step 1: Flatten JSON for reference cohort(s)

-Each object containing one individual in Phenopackets (PXF) or Beacon v2 (BFF) JSON for the reference cohort(s) are “flattened” into a one-dimensional lookup table (hash data structure in Perl or dictionary in Python) and the variables are initialized with weights of 1.
-In cases where the term consist of arrays, the ontology describing the term is introduced as a label for each array element the index.
+Each object containing one individual in Phenopackets (PXF) or Beacon v2 (BFF) JSON for the reference cohort(s) are “flattened” into a one-dimensional lookup table (hash data structure in Perl or dictionary in Python) and the variables are initialized with weights of `1`.
+In cases where the term consists of an array of objects (e.g., _phenotypicFeatures_), the ontology describing the term is introduced as a label for each array element (replacing the element index).
 We used an ad-hoc filtering (that can be changed with a configuration file) to remove variables that do not provide any value to the similarity.
 For instance:

 ```json
 "sex": {